Barnier Weaponises ISIS to Bash Brexit - Guido Fawkes

 “[Brexit] was a decision taken against the backdrop of a strategic repositioning by our American ally, which has gathered pace since the election of Donald Trump.
 It was a decision that came after a series of attacks on European soil, committed by young people who grew up in Europe, in our countries.
 It was a decision that came six months after the French Minister of Defence issued a call for solidarity to all his European counterparts to join forces to fight the terrorism of Daesh.
 Never had the need to be together, to protect ourselves together, to act together been so strong, so manifest.
 Yet rather than stay shoulder to shoulder with the Union, the British chose to be on their own again.”

-A stupid things to say for many reasons, not least the massive ongoing value of British intelligence to the EU and the fact that we’ve had five terror attacks in the UK this year.
+A stupid thing to say for many reasons, not least the massive ongoing value of British intelligence to the EU and the fact that we’ve had five terror attacks in the UK this year.
 It’s going down very badly on the British side: “Ignorant, inflammatory and irresponsible so close to sensitive negotiations,” says one source.
 Stay classy, Michel…